SAP-archive/i40-aas/docs/markdown/onboarding-skill.md

 #### Including integration tests

-Test setup can be done with `source ./integration-test-setup` (wait 20s before starting integration tests).
+Test setup can be done with `source ./integration-test-setup`.

 - To run integration tests as well: `npm run test-with-integration`
 - To run coverage with integration tests: `npm run coverage-with-integration`